GabrielKuka/HarryFultzLibrary/README.md

 </dl>
 </dd>

 At the user's newsfeed available books of the library will be shown.
-Scrolling down will make newsfeed load even more books as the user browses.
+Scrolling down will load even more books as the user browses.
 Special fragments are also shown to help the user find books quickly.
 Such fragments include "Recommended books", "Most searched books".
 On the left side user can swipe to show the navigation drawer where he/she can access other data like user's profile, settings, web version of the app etc. At the top of the page, there is a section with all the available categories the user can browse.

 &nbsp;